An Excellent Reputation

 It was the worst of times for the Diocese of Oakland.

 The clergy sexual abuse scandal that first broke in early 2002 had tainted the careers of at least 24 diocesan priests.
-A year later, the state Legislature extended the statue of limitations involving sexual abuse allegations, inundating the diocese with dozens more lawsuits stretching back decades.
+A year later, the state Legislature extended the statute of limitations involving sexual abuse allegations, inundating the diocese with dozens more lawsuits stretching back decades.

 As the scandal raged, the diocese in 2003 started holding seminars aimed at preventing further abuse by priests and lay officials.